ajagann1/nhsntool/README.md

 ## Using globally

-nhsntool -x "{filepath4}\Excel.xlsx" --fd "{filepath5}\Description_Full.txt" -l "{filepath6}\Refset_Language.txt"
+Example: nhsntool --full -x "{filepath1}\Excel.xlsx" --fd "{filepath5}\Description_Full.txt" -l "{filepath6}\Refset_Language.txt"
-* Outputs a results.xlsx file into the directory the tool is used from
+* Outputs a results.xlsx file into the directory the tool is used from.
+Can be used anywhere.

+## Required Flag

+* x - Specify the filepath to the Excel file
+    * ex: -x {filepath1}\Excel.xlsx

+## Semi-Optional Flags (ONE must be used)

+* delta - Indicate whether you're using delta documents.  (c and d are required if this flag is used)
+	* ex: --delta

+* rel - Indicate that you're using the relationship delta document (r is required if this flag is used)
+    * ex: --rel

+* full - Indicate whether you're using the full description file (fd and l are required if this flag is used)
+    * ex: --full

+* all - Indicate that you're using all the usable document types (combines the previous 3 flags and has all of their requirements)
+    * ex: --all

 ## Optional Flags

-* delta - Indicate whether you're using delta documents.  (c, d, and r are required if this flag is used)
-	* ex: --delta

-* c - Specify the filepath to the Concept Delta file (only necessary with delta flag thrown)
+* c - Specify the filepath to the Concept Delta file (only necessary with delta or all flag thrown)
-    * ex: -c "{filepath1}\Concept.txt"
+    * ex: -c "{filepath2}\Concept.txt"

-* d - Specify the filepath to the Description Delta file (only necessary with delta flag thrown)
+* d - Specify the filepath to the Description Delta file (only necessary with delta or all flag thrown)
-    * ex: -d "{filepath2}\Description.txt"
+    * ex: -d "{filepath3}\Description.txt"

-* r - Specify the filepath to the Relationship Delta file (only necessary with delta flag thrown)
+* r - Specify the filepath to the Relationship Delta file (only necessary with rel or all flag thrown)
-    * ex: -r "{filepath3}\Relationship.txt"
+    * ex: -r "{filepath4}\Relationship.txt"

+* fd - Specify the filepath to the Full Description file (only necessary with the full or all flag thrown)
+    * ex: --fd "{filepath5}\Full_Description.txt"

+* l - Specify the filepath to the Refset Language file (only necessary with the full or all flag thrown)
+    * ex: -l "{filepath6}\Refset_Language.txt"

 * dl - Specify the delimiter used in the documents.
 Only supports tab or space right now (t | " ")
 	* ex: --dl t